ShMittCode123/whatsapp-scheduled-chat-sender/README.md

 # whatsapp-scheduled-chat-sender
-A program in Python which sends WhatsApp messages at a scheduled time  .
+A program in Python using PyWhatKit which sends WhatsApp messages at a scheduled time  .